Whether you’re new to running or you’re interested in trying a new shoe brand, you have many options.

-They are both known for being amazing brands, but each brand tends to work best for different types of people.
+This comparison is no a matter of quality – they are both known for being amazing brands.
+But each brand tends to work best for different types of people.
 By the end of this article, you’ll know what camp you fit in!

 Hoka One One

 They were first rolled out in 2010, and they have become immensely popular.
-Hoka One One running shoes are the opposite of zero-drop minimal shoes.
+Hoka One One running shoes are the opposite of zero-drop minimal shoes (we’ll save that trend for another post).
 Instead, they provide lots of cushioning, making them a popular choice among master’s runners and runners with foot issues.
+Thye are especially popular with trail and ultra runners, although there are plenty of people wearing the road models, too.

 Depending on what you’re looking for in a shoe, the construction of a running shoe can make a huge difference.
 For example, the way that Brooks shoes are constructed versus Hoka One One shoes is completely different.

-By contrast, Hoka One One is traditionally known for having a slightly smaller toe box, though recent updates have attempted to address this issue and widened the toe box.
+By contrast, Hoka One One is traditionally known for having a slightly smaller toe box, though recent updates have attempted to address this issue.

-Both brands feature traditional lacing and a seamless upper, which is basically the norm for most running shoes these days.
+Both brands feature traditional lacing and a seamless upper, which is the norm for running shoes these days.

 A seamless upper is one piece of material molded into a shoe shape.
 It eliminates the need for stitching panels together.
 This not only reduces weight, but adds comfort with a softer feel when you put your foot in the shoe.

-Hoka One One is known for its extremely cushioned midsoles, although they do have a variety of different levels of thickness.
+Hoka is known for its extremely cushioned midsoles, although they do have a variety of thicknesses.
 The idea is to help with shock absorption and promote comfort, especially on very long runs.

-The company calls its midsole the “bucket seat” because it functions like the bucket seat of a race car by cushioning the heel and foot without posts or guide rails.
+The company calls its midsole the “bucket seat” because it functions like the bucket seat of a race car.
+It cushions the heel and foot without posts or guide rails.
 Brooks, by contrast, is known for its guide rails, so its midsole is very different.

-Brooks’s guide rails in their stability shoes help to keep your feet in their preferred alignment so that you have a more comfortable run.
+The guide rails in Brooks’ stability shoes help to keep your feet in their preferred alignment so that you have a more comfortable run.
 You’ll get the support you need without altering your natural path of motion.
 However, they do have neutral shoes with less support.

 Since Hoka One One is known for its springy foam, it’s no surprise that it has rubberized foam outsoles that are responsive to fast movements.
 They are also known for having oversize outsoles due to the rocker bottom.